40+ Employment Verification Letter Samples [FREE Templates]

 What Should I Leave Out?

 It might seem like an odd question, but this is understandable.
 What should you leave out when writing this letter?
 The simple answer is this: any information that was not requested.
-If the prospective employer or institution has not asked for the person’s attendance or their salary, don’t include that in the letter.
-While that is a bit nerve-wracking, here is a list of things that you should always leave out of an employment verification letter.
+If the prospective employer or institution has not asked for the person’s attendance or salary, don’t include that in the letter.
+While that is a bit nerve-wracking, here is a list of things that you should always leave out of the letter.

 If you leave these things out, your letter will be stronger and written in a more professional manner.
 Remember that the person’s impression of the letter is important.